 Nancy Winkelstein-Plaut, LMSW

-Nancy Winkelstein-Plaut earned her Master’s degree in Social Work from Columbia University and as a licensed social worker her work has focused on adolescents in school and foster care environments.
+Nancy Winkelstein-Plaut earned her Master’s degree in Social Work from Columbia University and as a licensed social worker her work focused on adolescents in school and foster care environments.
 She is also a Certified Holistic Health Coach.
-Ms. Winkelstein-Plaut has worked as a Senior Social Worker at, among other organizations The Jewish Child Care Association and Grand Street Settlement.
-She is an active member of her community, having served as the President of the Mamaroneck-Larchmont Student Aid Fund; founding board member of RADAR, a community drug and alcohol coalition; PTA president of Chatsworth Elementary School; and additional other committee work.
-Ms. Winkelstein-Plaut enjoys hiking, tennis, theater, hockey, music and exploring art galleries on Cape Cod during the summer.
+Nancy worked as a Senior Social Worker at, among other organizations, The Jewish Child Care Association and Grand Street Settlement.
+Currently Nancy is a crisis counselor at the Crisis Textline.
+She has been active in the non-profit world for the past 25 years, having served as the President of the Mamaroneck-Larchmont Student Aid Fund; founding board member of RADAR, a community drug and alcohol coalition; PTA president; and more.
+Nancy enjoys hiking, tennis, theater, hockey, music and exploring art galleries on Cape Cod during the summer.
 She has two children and lives with her husband in Westchester.